 - Teething.
 Your toddler's lower second molars and/or upper second molars might be erupting, causing some teething discomfort.
 Unfortunately, this may not be one of your favorite 23-month-old milestones, and your little one may need some extra snuggles.

 - Potty training.
 Some 23-month-olds show signs of potty training readiness.
 It's okay to start if you feel they’re prepared.
 But beware of putting pressure on your kid to potty train—it's still early.
-Most kids aren't quite ready to start until about 30 months.

 What should a 23-month-old be doing?

 Expect your 23-month-old baby to be exploring and practicing new skills.
 You may notice a new interest in practicing climbing up and down stairs, drawing with lines and circular scribbles or playing with other children.
 You should also be able to understand almost half of what your 23-month-old says to you.